oneismine/oneismine.github.io/content/blog/shapeless/index.md

 date: '2018-12-26T23:46:37.121Z'
 author: 'Adam Gordon Bell'
 twitter: 'adamgordonbell'
-bio: 'Adam Gordon Bell is a Scala developer, who also hosts a podcast on software development'
+bio: 'Adam Gordon Bell is a Scala developer, who also hosts a <a href="https://corecursive.com">podcast on software development</a>'
 ---

 ### Intro